IEEEAVTest2021/deliverable-2/report/README.md

-Please submit a (written) simulation test report, which documents the generated test scenarios, classes, scripting methods, simulation test coverage, and problem findings.
+A (written) simulation test report, which documents the generated test scenarios, classes, scripting methods, simulation test coverage, and problem findings.
 Sample structure of the simulation test report (for reference only):
   * Section 1 Introduction
     * Test organization and roles
     * Challenge strategy and planning